-Historic and 23 Scenic 24 25 Protect, restore and enhance scenic resources of local significance Agriculture 26 Preserve and protect agricultural lands within the shore zone Energy / Ice 27 Site energy facilities based on a need for shore zone location a environmental impacts 28 Develop environmentally sound ice management practices 29 Develop energy resources on Lake Erie and continental shelf Water and Air 30 Enforce national water quality standards 31 If necessary, modify water quality standards based on LWRP policies 32 Encourage the use of innovative sanitary waste disposal systems 33 Use best management practices to control storm water runoff combined sewer overflows 34 Limit waste disposals from vessels to protect fish and wildlife habitats 35 Undertake dredging and disposal of spoils in a manner consistent with st regulations and habitat protection 36 Minimize hazardous waste spills into coastal waters 37 Use best management practices to minimize soil erosion 38 Protect the quality and quantity of surface and ground water supplies 39 Protect water supplies from hazardous waste disposal impacts 40 Reduce effluent discharge from power and industrial facilities 41 Maintain national and state air quality standards 42 If necessary, modify Clean Air Act regulations based on LWRP policies 43 Reduce generation of acid rain precursors from waterfront development Wetlands 44 Preserve and protect tidal / freshwater wetlands
+72 Historic and Scenic 23 Protect, enhance and restore historic resources 24 Prevent impairment of scenic resources of state-wide significance 25 Protect, restore and enhance scenic resources of local significance Agriculture 26 Preserve and protect agricultural lands within the shore zone Energy / Ice 27 Site energy facilities based on a need for shore zone location and environmental impacts 28 Develop environmentally sound ice management practices 29 Development of offshore uses and resources, including renewable energy resources.
+Water and Air 30 Enforce national water quality standards 31 If necessary, modify water quality standards based on LWRP policies 32 Encourage the use of innovative sanitary waste disposal systems 33 Use best management practices to control storm water runoff and combined sewer overflows 34 Limit waste disposals from vessels to protect fish and wildlife habitats 35 Undertake dredging and disposal of spoils in a manner consistent with state regulations and habitat protection 36 Minimize hazardous waste spills into coastal waters 37 Use best management practices to minimize soil erosion 38 Protect the quality and quantity of surface and ground water supplies 39 Protect water supplies from hazardous waste disposal impacts 40 Reduce effluent discharge from power and industrial facilities 41 Maintain national and state air quality standards 42 If necessary, modify Clean Air Act regulations based on LWRP policies 43 Reduce generation of acid rain precursors from waterfront development Wetlands 44 Preserve and protect tidal / freshwater wetlands

-Highlighted policies are not applicable
+^{}Highlighted policies are not applicable

-POLICY 1 Restore, revitalize and redevelop deteriorated and underutilized waterfront areas for commercial, industrial, cultural, recreational and other compatible uses.

-- POLICY 1A Redevelop the following vacant and underutilized land, structures and areas to include a mix of water-enhanced and water-dependent entertainment, commercial and recreational uses: - 1. the former port authority site and new marina at the mouth of the Genesee River - 2. lands in the vicinity of River Street, adjacent to the west bank of the Genesee River - 3. land on the east side of the Genesee River north of Rattlesnake Point adjacent to land designated as a Waterfront Development District in the Town of Irondequoit's Local Waterfront Revitalization Program - 4. lands near the intersections of Driving Park Blvd. and Lake Avenue and Driving Park and St. Paul Blvd. - 5. lands near the intersection of Norton Street and St. Paul Blvd. - 6. land north of the Pont de Rennes pedestrian bridge, south of the abandoned Conrail bridge and between State Street and St. Paul Blvd. in the High Falls area including the former Beebee Station site, RG&E properties north of the Bausch Street Bridge on the east side of the River, Bausch & Lomb properties on the east side of the River and the abandoned Conrail right of way in that area - 7. the former Rochester Gas & Electric Andrews Street property - 8. the Broad Street aqueduct and library underground area - 9. the land south of Court Street and north of I-490 on both sides of the Genesee River - 10. the land south of I-490 and north of the Frederick Douglass / Susan B. Anthony Bridge on both sides of the Erie Canal/Genesee River - 11. lands near the intersection of Flint Street and Exchange Street - 12. lands near the intersection of South Plymouth Avenue and Brooks Avenue - 13. land south of the Erie Canal/Genesee River crossing between Scottsville Road and the Genesee River - 14. lands at the crossing of Brooks Avenue over the Erie Canal near the Airport
+- POLICY 1 Restore, revitalize and redevelop deteriorated and underutilized waterfront areas for commercial, industrial, cultural, recreational and other compatible uses. - POLICY 1A Redevelop the following vacant and underutilized land, structures and areas to include a mix of water-enhanced and water-dependent entertainment, commercial and recreational uses: - 1. the former port authority site and new marina at the mouth of the Genesee River - 2. lands in the vicinity of River Street, adjacent to the west bank of the Genesee River - 3. land on the east side of the Genesee River north of Rattlesnake Point adjacent to land designated as a Waterfront Development District in the Town of Irondequoit's Local Waterfront Revitalization Program - 4. lands near the intersections of Driving Park Blvd. and Lake Avenue and Driving Park and St. Paul Blvd. - 5. lands near the intersection of Norton Street and St. Paul Blvd. - 6. land north of the Pont de Rennes pedestrian bridge, south of the abandoned Conrail bridge and between State Street and St. Paul Blvd. in the High Falls area including the former Beebee Station site, RG&E properties north of the Bausch Street Bridge on the east side of the River, Bausch & Lomb properties on the east side of the River and the abandoned Conrail right of way in that area - 7. the former Rochester Gas & Electric Andrews Street property - 8. the Broad Street aqueduct and library underground area - 9. the land south of Court Street and north of I-490 on both sides of the Genesee River - 10. the land south of I-490 and north of the Frederick Douglass / Susan B. Anthony Bridge on both sides of the Erie Canal/Genesee River - 11. lands near the intersection of Flint Street and Exchange Street - 12. lands near the intersection of South Plymouth Avenue and Brooks Avenue - 13. land south of the Erie Canal/Genesee River crossing between Scottsville Road and the Genesee River - 14. lands at the crossing of Brooks Avenue over the Erie Canal near